DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * evidence you have a bachelor’s degree from a university (non-UK or in the UK)
 * a criminal record check

-You can apply to the [Ministry of Internal Affairs of Ukraine](https://vytiah.mvs.gov.ua/app/landing) for a criminal record check, which will be emailed to you.
-You can then contact the [Ukrainian Embassy in the UK](https://uk.mfa.gov.ua/en) for a translation of the criminal record check and a letter confirming its validity.
+You can [visit the Ministry of Internal Affairs of Ukraine website](https://vytiah.mvs.gov.ua/app/landing) to find out how to apply for a criminal record check, which will be emailed to you.
+You can then [contact the Ukrainian Embassy in the UK](https://uk.mfa.gov.ua/en) for a translation of the criminal record check and a letter confirming its validity.

 ### Your professional qualifications

-UK ENIC can give you a [statement of comparability](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
+You can find out more about [getting a statement of comparability from the UKENIC](https://www.enic.org.uk/Qualifications/SOC/Default.aspx) showing how your academic and professional qualifications compare to their English equivalent.
 However, you'll need scans or photographs of your original documents.

 ## Train to teach in England